 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GX1 provides a faster frame rate than the E-PM2.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The E-PM2 and the GX1 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 However, optional viewfinders – the VF-4 for the E-PM2 and the DMW-LVF2 for the GX1 – are available as accessories.
 The adjacent table lists some of the other core features of the Olympus E-PM2 and Panasonic GX1 along with similar information for a selection of comparators.

 One feature that differentiates the E-PM2 and the GX1 is in-body image stabilization (IBIS).
-The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PM2 reduces the risk of handshake-induced blur with all attached lenses, while the GX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-PM2 and the GX1 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.